Can Insurance Companies Deny Claims for Pre-Existing Conditions?

 What if My Pre-Existing Condition Is Not Related to the Injuries Sustained in the Accident?

-Generally, you are entitled to compensation for injuries that occurred in an accident that wasn’t your fault.
+Generally, you are entitled to compensation for injuries in an accident that wasn’t your fault.
 However, an insurance company will point to a pre-existing condition as a reason to deny compensation.
-For example, if you had a back injury 20 years ago and are in an accident, the insurance company will suggest that the pre-existing condition is responsible for any back injuries you claim resulted from the current accident.
+For example, suppose you had a back injury 20 years ago and are in an accident.
+In that case, the insurance company will suggest that the pre-existing condition is responsible for any back injuries you claim from the current accident.
 They’ll say they don’t owe you money for your back injuries because the accident didn’t cause them.

-To prove that the accident caused the injuries and they were not the result of a pre-existing condition, you can disclose your medical history.
-Your doctor could testify that the injury was not a result of a pre-existing condition.
+You can disclose your medical history to prove that the accident caused the injuries and not the result of a pre-existing condition.
+Your doctor could testify that the injury did not result from a pre-existing condition.
 An experienced attorney will know how to deal with an uncooperative insurance company and fight against unreasonable claim denials.

 What if the Accident Worsens My Pre-Existing Condition?

-Even if you had a pre-existing condition, if the accident aggravated or made your condition worse, you might be entitled to compensation for the injury.
-For example, if you injured your neck ten years ago, but your day-to-day activities have not been affected by that pre-existing injury, and your neck becomes symptomatic after the accident, you may be entitled to compensation.
+Even if you had a pre-existing condition, if the accident aggravated or worsened your condition, you might be entitled to compensation for the injury.
+For example, suppose you injured your neck ten years ago.
+Still, that pre-existing injury has not affected your day-to-day activities, and your neck becomes symptomatic after the accident.
+In that case, you may be entitled to compensation.

-Medical records are your strongest method of proving that the pre-existing condition was exacerbated by the accident.
+Medical records are your strongest method of proving that the accident exacerbated the pre-existing condition.
 Your records should show that you were asymptomatic or at a particular level of symptoms before the accident.
-To prove you should be compensated for a worsening of that condition, your medical records should show different symptoms than the ones you had before or symptoms that are markedly worse than before the accident.
-You could also use witness testimony from friends, family, and others who can describe the ways your activities have been affected by the accident.
+To prove you should be compensated for worsening that condition, your medical records should show different symptoms than the ones you had before or markedly worse than before the accident.
+You could also use witness testimony from friends, family, and others who can describe how your activities have been affected by the accident.

 Once you can prove that the pre-existing condition was aggravated by the accident, you may be able to pursue the following compensation: